thinker-bell/CPS-IOT-SYSTEM/README.md

 ## Wirehsark
 Wireshark technology was utilzed to observe the Traffic data specifically on the Server, to enable the data generation for both normal and malicious data.

 The Data was exproted via wireshark as CSV files.
-From here "" was utilized to scale the data appropriately for Machine Learning implementation.
+From here "mqttCombine.py" and "zeromqCombine.py" was utilized to scale the data appropriately for Machine Learning implementation.

 ## DDos Attacks
 Utilizing a series of tools, the Server was attacked and malicious network traffic gathered to build a classification machine learning model regarding the network traffic.